Pastel de Tres Leches

 - Refrigerate cake for anywhere from 2 to 8 hours, or until liquid is completely absorbed and cake is well chilled.

 - Beat the cream, sugar and vanilla together until the cream holds soft peaks.
 Frost the cake with the whipped cream and serve.
+Because of the milk ingredients, pastel de tres leches is perishable.
+Leftovers should be refrigerated.

 - Substitute coconut milk for the whole milk if you like.
 Scatter the frosting with coconut flakes.